 After drawing, gently invert the tube 5-10 times to activate the clotting mechanism.

-Allow the sample to clot in a vertical position 15-20 minutes but should be spun no longer than 30 minutes after collection.
+Allow the sample to clot in a vertical position 15-20 minutes but should be centrifuged within 30 minutes after collection.

-All plasma separator tubes can be spun immediately after collection.
+All plasma separator tubes can be centrifuged immediately after collection.

-Spin tubes for the recommended speed and time for the model of centrifuge used at that location.
+Centrifuge tubes for the recommended speed and time for the model of centrifuge used at that location.

 Megafuge: 3200 rpms for 10 minutes

-Special coagulation tubes must be spun at 3200 rpms for 15 minutes x2
+Special coagulation tubes must be spun at 3200 rpms for 15 minutes twice.

-If blood does not separate well, transfer the serum to a clean tube, centrifuge, and pour off serum.
+If blood and gel does not separate well, transfer the serum to a clean tube, centrifuge, and pour off serum.
 Do not spin a serum separator tube more than once.

-Store vertically at correct temp (see test catalog for specific test).
+Store specimen vertically at the required temperature for the test ordered.
+See Lab Test Directory).

-Pour off serum specimens that require transfer and freeze appropriate samples (refer to Central Laboratory Testing Schedule).
+Pour off serum specimens that require transfer and freeze appropriate samples (refer to LaboratoryTest Directory).